alvinveroy/prompt-security-standard/CODE_OF_CONDUCT.md

 ### Reporting

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at:
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainer through:

-**conduct@upss-standard.org**
+- **GitHub Issues:** Create a confidential issue
+- **GitHub Discussions:** Private message to maintainers
+- **Direct Contact:** Through GitHub profile

 All complaints will be reviewed and investigated promptly and fairly.